odinuv/web/en/apv/walkthrough/css/bootstrap.md

 * TOC
 {:toc}

-In previous chapter I explained [CSS](/en/apv/walkthrough/css/) basics and we know that CSS is a language which is used to set graphical properties of HTML elements.
+In previous chapter I explained [CSS](/en/apv/walkthrough/css/) basics and you know that CSS is a language which is used to set graphical properties of HTML elements.
 In this part of the book I will show you a way how to save some work and use freely available predefined CSS styles instead of making your own (which are usually not very nice looking).
 I will also briefly introduce responsive design.